Pedigree Little Champions Dog Food receives the Advisor’s second-lowest tier rating of 2 stars.

 When you consider the protein-boosting effect of the wheat gluten, this looks like the profile of a canned product containing a moderate amount of meat.

-Pedigree Little Champions is a meat-based canned product using a moderate amount of meat by-products and chicken as its main sources of animal protein, thus earning the brand 2 stars.
+Pedigree Little Champions is a meat-based wet dog food using a moderate amount of chicken and chicken by-products as its main sources of animal protein, thus earning the brand 2 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.